shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 9: Stack and Queues/Step 9.3: Monotonic Stack Queue Problems /Largest Rectangle in Histogram.md

   - their left would be the top of the stack
   - their right would be the current index we are trying to push
 - this way, we only end up doing it one pass instead of 3, using one stack instead of 2
-- notice how the loop runs from 0 up to n (not n - 1 like usual)
+- vvimp - we make the loop run up to n - this is a smart trick to avoid code duplication
-- TODO - look at other questions in this section which can make use of this optimization
+- else, run loop till n - 1, and outside the loop, duplicate the same code, with i as n, and run it till stack does not become empty

 ```java
 class Solution {